PanacheSoftware/PanacheLegalDocs/gettingstarted/1_dockercompose.rst

         panachesoftware-sqldata:
             external: false

-This downloads and starts up a Linux based SQL Server container in docker.
-The password for the **sa** user will be set to 'Passw0rd123!' and the EULA will be automatically accepted.
+This downloads and starts up a Linux based SQL Server container or a MySQL container in docker.

+For Microsoft SQL server the password for the **sa** user will be set to 'Passw0rd123!' and the EULA will be automatically accepted.
+On MySQL the password for the **root** user will be set to 'Passw0rd123!'.

-It is assumed that you will be running this SQL Server image using the free developer licence, but you should confirm that this licence applies to your organisation and use case or whether you require a seperate licence.
+For Microsoft SQL Server it is assumed that you will be running this SQL Server image using the free developer licence, but you should confirm that this licence applies to your organisation and use case or whether you require a seperate licence.

-.. note:: If you are using your own existing SQL server installation this section can be removed.
+.. note:: This is not required if you are connecting to an existing database installation.

-If you are using this docker SQL Server instance then after it starts up you should be able to connect to it manually using the following details:

-Address: 127.0.0.1,5433

-Login: sa

-Password: Passw0rd123!

 Panache Software Identity
 ^^^^^^^^^^^^^^^^^^^^^^^^^